rhylanbolt/developerdocs/README.md

 </section>
 <section id="sports-inventory" class="doc-section">
 <h1>Sports Inventory</h1>
-<p>Opti-X uses sports inventory data to provide personalized betting recommendations to your users.
-The Sports Inventory API ensures Opti-X always has the most up-to-date information for your sportsbook.</p>
+<p>Personalize uses sports inventory data to provide personalized betting recommendations to your users.
+The Sports Inventory API ensures Personalize always has the most up-to-date information for your sportsbook.</p>
 <h2>Overview</h2>
 <p>Sports inventory follows a hierarchical structure that mirrors how sportsbooks organize betting options.
 Understanding this hierarchy is essential for successful integration.</p>
 <h3>Why This Matters</h3>